genericrobot77/ontocast/docs/user_guide/triple_stores.md

 2. Neo4j (if `NEO4J_URI` and `NEO4J_AUTH` are set)
 3. Filesystem (default fallback)

+---

 ## Environment Variables

-Configure your triple store connection using environment variables in your `.env` file:
+Configure your triple store connection using environment variables in your main `.env` file:

 ```bash
 # Fuseki Configuration (Preferred)